-Numerous options exist (Broeks et al. 2020; Nyfors et al. 2020) for such carbon consumption reduction measures, while potentially improving societal well-being, for example: (a) inner-city zoning restrictions on private cars and promoting walking/bicycle use and improved shared low-carbon transport infrastructure; (b) advertising regulation and carbon taxes and fees on high-carbon luxury status goods and services; (c) subsidies and exemptions for low-carbon options, higher value-added taxes on specific high-carbon products and services, subsidies for public low-carbon options such as commuter transport, and other behavioural nudges (Reisch et al. 2021); and (d) framing options (emphasizing total cost of car over life-times), mandatory smart metering, collective goods and services (leasing, renting, sharing options) and others.
-Finally, reducing subsidies on fossil fuels, raising the
+Numerous options exist (Broeks et al. 2020; Nyfors et al. 2020) for such carbon consumption reduction measures, while potentially improving societal well-being, for example: (i) inner-city zoning restrictions on private cars and promoting walking/bicycle use and improved shared low-carbon transport infrastructure; (ii) advertising regulation and carbon taxes and fees on high-carbon luxury status goods and services; (iii) subsidies and exemptions for low-carbon options, higher value-added taxes on specific high-carbon products and services, subsidies for public low-carbon options such as commuter transport, and other behavioural nudges (Reisch et al. 2021); and (iv) framing options (emphasising total cost of car over lifetimes), mandatory smart metering, collective goods and services (leasing, renting, sharing options) and others.
+Finally, reducing subsidies on fossil fuels, raising the progressivity of taxes and raising overall wealth taxes on the richest households, which have been sharply falling (Scheuer and Slemrod 2021) even as global income and wealth have risen, with regressive and falling overall taxes (Alvaredo et al. 2020; Saez and Zucman 2020), could effectively generate significant revenues (over 1% of GDP yr-1), about the same size as the proposed global USD50 pertonne carbon price proposed and estimated by the IMF/OECD 2021 report to the G20 (IMF and OECD 2021) to cover expected net interest costs on overall decarbonisation initiatives and financing of green new deals (Schroeder 2021).